roocs/roocs-utils/README.rst

         grid_label: gn
         version: v20190429

-Full is the default and will happen when no version is provided.
+Files is the default and will happen when no version is provided.

 Credits
 =======